XView

 # CROSS SECTION LOCATION

-# This is in nm units in this case as "-use_nm" was specified above)
+# In nm units since "-use_nm" was specified above

 location -x -7.0 -y -15.0 -dx 115.0 -dy 80.0